matthew-shaw/govuk-webpack/README.md

 - [Header](https://design-system.service.gov.uk/components/header/)
 - [Skip link](https://design-system.service.gov.uk/components/skip-link/)

-Simply comment out, or uncomment, any other components in `main.scss` that you need to exclude or include.
+Simply uncomment any other components in `main.scss` that you need to use.

 The same approach applies to JS; the `main.mjs` file at `/src/js` only imports and creates the components that are used: